jmilkiewicz/OverheadCourse/signups/index.markdown

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeWuq3xVjgVLYIdibTvKB8FcRWZUfzy31eXFjj2vwpx180rhQ/viewform?embedded=true" width="640" height="1631" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

-Once your registration form is submitted, our team will review your request and you will receive further instructions on how to proceed with the payment.
+Once your registration form is submitted, our team will review your request, and you will receive further instructions on how to proceed with the payment.

 Upon successful payment, your registration will be considered complete.